Mblakey/wiswesser/README.md

 ## Unit Testing

-All unit tests are contained in the `/test` directory.
+All unit tests are contained in the `/test` directory. <br>

-A text file for the WLN strings contained in Elbert G. Smiths rule book are contained in data.
-To run the unit test, run `./smith_test.sh`.
-This will give a score of successful conversions (100 is NOT expected), some incorrect strings are present.
-For Chembl, Chemspider and PubChem, run the equivilent shell files.

-Another text file containing all the english words is included, `./english_test.sh` will parse the reader over every capatilised english word and check for seg faults.
+These include:
+1. `compare.sh`
+2. `reading.sh`
+3. `writing.sh`
+4. `file.sh`

+Unit tests 1-3 operate on the data files in `\data`.
+For comparsions agaisnt the old parser in OpenBabel select 1, for reading count tests run 2, writing round trip tests 3.
+To parse a file of WLN strings, `file.sh` will attempt conversions on every line.